Je Suis Auto

-Je Suis Auto is an upcoming Austrian social science fiction indie comedy film directed by Juliana Neuhuber and written by Johannes Grenzfurthner.
+Je Suis Auto is a 2024 Austrian social science fiction indie comedy film directed by Juliana Neuhuber and written by Johannes Grenzfurthner.

-Chase Masterson is voicing the title character "Auto", a self-driving taxi,.
+Chase Masterson is voicing the title character "Auto", a self-driving taxi.
 Johannes Grenzfurthner plays Herbie Fuchsel, an unemployed nerd critical of artificial intelligence.
 The film is a farcical comedy that deals with issues such as artificial intelligence, politics of labor, and tech culture.

 The film is distributed by monochrom.

 Synopsis

-The film's plot is currently unknown, but it is confirmed that the story starts with an ill-tempered mafioso who needs to deliver a suitcase full of money.
+The story starts with an ill-tempered mafioso who needs to deliver a suitcase full of money.
 He enters a self-driving taxi to get to his destination but doesn't know that his ride is ontologically challenged.